 Nigeria, commonly known as the giant of Africa with more than 150 million people is the most populous country in Africa.
 With one of the biggest democracies in the world and a presidential system of government, it has a dual economy, based on its rich natural resources, traditional agriculture and the trade sector.
 It not only shows high potential in human resources but also is endowed with rich natural resources such as oil, gas and minerals.
 The country aims to develop other productive sectors, and boosted by the size of its population and economy, it is a regional powerhouse.

 The country has a rich land of diverse cultural heritage, with more than 250 ethnic groups, a wide array of religions and sophisticated visual arts.
-The talent, creativity found in its festivals, music, sculptures, literature and films are well known all over the world.
+The talent, and creativity found in its festivals, music, sculptures, literature and films are well-known all over the world.

 Temperatures and Humidity